HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection: Conclusion

 \section{Conclusion}

-In this paper, it has been shown that a \ac{SRGAN} can be used effectively for the task of upsampling low-resolution \acp{HRTF}.
-Furthermore, it has extended the pilot study from \cite{Siripornpitak2022}, modifying the \ac{SRGAN} so that it can upsample the \ac{HRTF} in \ac{3D} across the entire sphere.
-It has been demonstrated that when the low-resolution \ac{HRTF} input is very sparse and consists of less than 20 source positions, \ac{SRGAN} outperforms barycentric interpolation in terms of \ac{LSD} error and localisation performance using perceptual models.
-Therefore, in the case where the low-resolution \ac{HRTF} contains 320, or even source positions, it is slightly preferrable to use barycentric interpolation; however, if the \acp{HRTF} are very sparse and contain less than 20 measurements, then the \ac{SRGAN} approach is far superior in terms of performance.
-Non-individual \ac{HRTF} selection never performs best, however, it does outperform barycentric interpolation for very sparse \acp{HRTF}, again according to the employed metrics.
+In this paper, it has been shown that an \ac{SRGAN} can be used effectively for the task of upsampling low-resolution \acp{HRTF}.
+Furthermore, this work has extended the pilot study from \cite{Siripornpitak2022}, modifying the \ac{SRGAN} so that it can upsample the \acp{HRTF} in \ac{3D} across the entire sphere.
+It has been demonstrated that when the low-resolution \ac{HRTF} input is very sparse and consists of less than 20 source positions, the \ac{SRGAN} outperforms both \ac{SH} and barycentric interpolation in terms of \ac{LSD} error.
+The same applies to localisation performance using perceptual models when the low-resolution \ac{HRTF} contains 5 source positions.
+Therefore, in the case where the low-resolution \ac{HRTF} contains 320 or more source positions, it is preferable to use barycentric interpolation; however, if the \acp{HRTF} are very sparse and contain less than 20 measurements, then the \ac{SRGAN} approach produces significantly lower errors. \ac{SH} interpolation, on the other hand, performs slightly worse than both barycentric interpolation and the \ac{SRGAN}, which is likely due to the distribution of the source positions not being uniformly spaced around the sphere.
+Non-individual \ac{HRTF} selection also never performs best; however, it does outperform \ac{SH} and barycentric interpolation for very sparse \acp{HRTF}, according to the employed metrics.

+In order to reinforce the idea of reproducible research and promote future development and innovation in this specific domain, the complete SRGAN architecture and pre-processing code can be found in our public repository \cite{Hogg2023}.

 \ifCLASSOPTIONcaptionsoff

 \fi